JPSC-PDRC-KEIO/jpscdocs_en/married/housing.rst

 **[A] lot**

-What do you estimate the current market price (selling price) of the  current market price (selling price) of the lot is?", "2.
-What do you estimate the current market price (selling price) for the house is?
+What do you estimate the current market price (selling price) of the lot is?

  \__ hundred million __ __ __ 0 ten thousand yen